ChaitanyaPramod/findbugs-android/README.md

 In addition, the plugin automatically excludes Generated classes from Android databinding library, android resource, Butterknife and Dagger 2.
 If you want more added to this list or want it configurable, [open an issue](https://github.com/ChaitanyaPramod/findbugs-android/issues/new).

 ## Usage
-Apply the plugin after the Android gradle plugin
+Apply the plugin after the Android gradle plugin.
+The FindBugs tasks are already hooked to the `check` task.
 ```groovy
 buildscript {
   repositories {